-Benefits description You pay Orthopedic and prosthetic devices Orthopedic and prosthetic devices (see Definitions - Section 10) when recommended by an MD or DO, including: • Artificial limbs and eyes • Stump hose • Custom constructed braces • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Internal prosthetic devices such as cochlear implants, bone anchored hearing aids (BAHA), artificial joints, pacemakers and breast implants following mastectomy, if billed by other than a hospital.
-Note: Call us at 1-800-694-9901 for details about coverage and information about orthopedic and prosthetic Network providers.
-Note: We will only cover the cost of a standard item.
+Benefit Description You After the calendar pay year deductible Orthopedic and prosthetic devices (cont.)
+Standard Option Value Plan Internal prosthetic devices such as cochlear implants, bone anchored hearing aids (BAHA), artificial joints, pacemakers and breast implants following mastectomy, if billed by other than a hospital Note: Call us at 1-800-410-7778 for details about coverage and information about orthopedic and prosthetic Network providers.
+Network: 10% of the Plan's allowance Non-Network: 10% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: We will only cover the cost of a standard item.
 Coverage for specialty items such as bionics is limited to the cost of the standard item.
-Note: For benefit information related to the professional services for the surgery to insert an internal device, see Surgical procedures , Section 5(b).
-For Network: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount benefit information related to the services of a hospital and/or ambulatory surgery center, see Section 5(c).
-Hearing aids - one hearing aid per ear every five (5) calendar years Network: \$15 copayment per visit and all charges over \$750, up to the Plan's allowance, for one hearing aid per ear Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$750 for one hearing aid per ear Not Covered: All charges Orthopedic and corrective shoes unless attached to a brace, arch supports, heel pads and heel cups, foot orthotics and related office visits Lumbosacral supports, corsets, trusses, elastic stockings, support hose, non- custom hinged knee braces and other supportive devices Compression/support sleeves, except for treatment of lymphedema and severe burns Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics Customization or personalization beyond what is necessary for proper fitting and adjustment of the items Hearing aid replacements within five years after the last one we covered; replacement batteries, service contracts, hearing aid repairs, and all charges after the Plan has paid \$750 for a hearing aid
+Note: For benefit information related to the professional services for the surgery to insert an internal device, see Surgical procedures , Section 5 (b).
+For benefit information related to the services of a hospital and/or ambulatory surgery center, see Section 5(c).
+Hearing aids - one hearing aid per ear every five (5) calendar years.
+Network: All charges over \$\$1,000, up to the Plan's allowance, for one hearing aid per ear (No deductible) Network: All charges over \$750, up to the Plan's allowance, for one hearing aid per ear (No deductible) Non-Network: All charges over \$1,000 for one hearing aid per ear (No deductible) Non-Network: All charges over \$750 for one hearing aid per ear (No deductible) Not Covered: All charges All charges • Orthopedic and corrective shoes unless attached to a brace, arch supports, heel pads and heel cups, foot orthotics and related office visits • Lumbosacral supports, corsets, trusses, elastic stockings, support hose, non-custom hinged knee braces and other supportive devices • Compression/support sleeves, except for treatment of lymphedema and severe burns • Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics Customization or personalization beyond what is necessary for proper fitting and adjustment of the items • Hearing aid replacements within five years after the last one we covered; replacement batteries, service contracts, hearing aid repairs, and all charges after the Plan has paid \$1,000 (Standard Option) or \$750 (Value Plan) for a hearing aid